This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 In the tax year, she takes a sabbatical, works for one month, has taxable profits of £5,000 and has no tax to pay as her income is below her tax-free allowance.

-She gives a £1,000 donation to Bridge2Aid and completes a gift aid declaration for the charity to claim the extra £250.
+She donates £ 1,000 to Bridge2Aid and completes a gift aid declaration for the charity to claim the extra £250.

 A condition of gift aid is declaring you are a UK taxpayer and paying enough tax to cover the amount of your gift aid.
 As Davina hasn’t paid enough UK tax to cover the £250 amount of the gift aid, she will need to pay the difference to HMRC on her tax return.